radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

    - `persistence.size`: Specifies the size of the persistent volume for Identity Data Management.
    - `dependencies.zookeeper.enabled`: Specifies if Zookeeper should be deployed as a dependency.
 Always set to `true`.
    - `zookeeper.persistence.enabled`: Indicates if data persistence is enabled for Zookeeper.
+   - `resources`: Indicates the compute resources allocated to the Identity Data Management FID containers.
+FID is deployed as a StatefulSet, which has implications for resource management.
+Changing resources requires careful planning as it affects all pods.
+Monitor your usage and change the values if needed over time.

    Note that there are additional fields such as `metrics` that you can use to enable [metrics and logging](./metrics-and-logging/).